HenriAugusto/easyflow/README.md

 When dealing with lists indexes always start at 1!
 For me it makes more sense in Pure Data because it matches the $1, $2, $3, ... $n notation.

+_(yet on pd table indexes starts at 0, so future table objects might have indexes starting at 0)_

 This innocent-seeming question is not so simple.
-It was not an easy choice but it seems to me this
+It was not an easy choice but it seems to me this fits pd best.

 See those links about that: